DVD player: Portable players

-Most hardware DVD players must be connected to a television; there are portable devices which have an attached LCD screen and stereo speakers.
+Most hardware DVD players must be connected to a television; there are portable players which have an attached LCD screen and stereo speakers.
 Portable DVD players are often used for long road trips and travel.
 They often have a plug for the 12 volt power jack in cars.
 Some models have two screens, so that two people in the back seat can both watch the movie.
 Other portable DVD players have a single screen that opens up like a laptop computer screen.

 Output

 Due to multiple audio (and video) output devices, there are many outputs on a DVD player, such as an RCA jack, component outputs, and an HDMI output.
 Consumers may become confused with how to connect a player to a TV or amplifier.
 Most systems include an optional digital audio connector for this task, which is then paired with a similar input on the amplifier.
 The physical connection is typically RCA connectors or TOSLINK, which transmits a S/PDIF stream carrying either uncompressed digital audio (PCM) or the original compressed audio data (Dolby Digital, DTS, MPEG audio) to be decoded by the audio equipment.